 11. What is sustainable coffee?

-The simpler question would be: which coffee isn't sustainable?
-These are coffees that are sold far too cheaply.
-If you think something is too cheap, then it's probably not sustainable because someone else has to bear the costs.
-But if we assume that sustainable coffee should create a long-term livelihood for everyone involved, including the environment, the soil, and the actors involved in the chain, then we can ask coffee roasters the following questions: where exactly does the coffee come from?
+The probably simpler question would be: which coffee is not sustainable?
+These are coffees that are sold too cheaply.
+If you think something is too cheap, it's probably not sustainable, because someone else will have to bear the cost.
+But if we assume that sustainable coffee should create a long-term livelihood for all involved, including the environment, the soil, and the actors involved in the chain, then we can ask coffee roasters the following questions: exactly where does the coffee come from?
 How was it grown?
 Were the prices set by the producers themselves?
-But we can also ask ourselves at the preparation level: do I boil exactly the right amount of water for my filter coffee, or far too much?
-Do I let my espresso machine heat up for 30 minutes for an espresso in the morning?
-Sustainable coffee has many faces - by keeping a critical eye on our own actions, we can constantly question ourselves.
+But we can also ask ourselves at the preparation level: do I boil exactly the right amount of water for my filter coffee, or too much?
+Do I let my espresso machine heat up for 30 minutes for one espresso in the morning?
+Sustainable coffee has many faces - by critically examining our own actions, we can constantly question ourselves.

 12. How can I consume coffee sustainably?

-As a rule of thumb, we like to give you this: if you buy double-certified coffee, i.e. FairTrade and Organic (FTO), you are hardly doing anything wrong.
+As a rule of thumb, we like to say: whoever buys double-certified coffee, i.e., FairTrade and Organic (FTO), is doing little wrong.
 More and more roasters are buying double-certified coffee, and it is now also available in supermarkets.
-The cooperatives that offer this type of coffee are inspected by two different auditing bodies.
-This means that good intentions are sometimes behind double-certified coffee.
-There are always flaws in the system, such as the illegal excesses of so-called combos , where Fairtrade coffee is sold too cheaply.
-But it is even more sustainable if buyers - that is, traders and roasters - take responsibility themselves and address individual challenges in the respective coffee-producing countries .
-It is therefore worthwhile for consumers to ask coffee roasters where exactly the coffee comes from, how the price was determined, and whether the coffee was grown using natural methods.
+The cooperatives that offer such coffees are controlled by two different auditing bodies.
+So, with double-certified coffees, good intentions are being pursued.
+There are always flaws in the system, such as with the illegal excesses of the so-called Combos, where Fairtrade coffee is sold too cheaply.
+However, it is even more sustainable when buyers – i.e., traders and roasters – take responsibility themselves and address individual challenges in the respective coffee-producing countries.
+It is therefore worthwhile for consumers to ask coffee roasters exactly where the coffee comes from, how the price came about, and whether the coffee was grown close to nature.

-Coffees are sensorially assessed using the cupping process.
+Coffees are sensorially evaluated using the infusion method, known as cupping.
 They are rated on a scale of 0-100.
-This rating system dates back to 1984 and will be replaced by a new rating system starting October 1, 2025.
-We have discussed and analyzed the Coffee Value Assessment, or CVA for short, in detail here .
+The current rating system dates back to 1984 and will be replaced by a new system on October 1, 2025.
+We have extensively discussed and analyzed the Coffee Value Assessment, or CVA, here.

-The hundred points are divided into 70 points awarded for positive qualitative characteristics, and 30 points for the intensity of sweetness, uniformity, and a clean and well-structured cup profile.
+The hundred points are divided into 70 points for positive qualitative attributes and 30 points for the intensity of sweetness, uniformity, and a clean and clearly structured cup profile.
 Attributes examined include aroma, flavor, aftertaste, acidity, body, and the balance of the various attributes.
-It is also assessed whether a coffee is free of sensory defects.
-One bean with a severe defect, such as phenol, can render a liter of coffee undrinkable.
+It is also checked whether a coffee is free of sensory defects.
+A bean with a strong defect, such as phenol, can make a liter of coffee undrinkable.

-More on tasting and specialty coffee: read the article
+More on tasting and specialty coffee: to the article

 14. What is good coffee?

 Short answer: the coffee you like is good.
-In a somewhat longer answer, we would have to address three different perspectives : those of the producers, those of the retailers, and those of the roasters.
-From the producers' perspective , it seems that coffees without defects and those with a good balance of sweetness and acidity are valued more highly by buyers and thus paid more.
-From the retailers' perspective, higher-quality coffees sell with the so-called differential and are priced higher – a special aroma and uniformity in the coffee are emphasized.
+In a slightly longer answer, we need to consider three different perspectives: that of the producers, that of trade, and that of the roasters.
+From the producers' perspective, defect-free coffees and those with a good balance of sweetness and acidity are rated better by buyers and thus rewarded with higher prices.
+From the trade's perspective, higher-quality coffees sell with the so-called differential and are priced higher – a special aroma and uniformity in the coffee are highlighted.
 Roasters, in turn, often opt for quantity or quality.
-Those who want quality buy coffees that producers, quality laboratories, exporters, and importers have labeled as good coffee.
-The roasting language of each roaster emphasizes the character of the coffee or adapts it to suit their customers.
-And ultimately, it is the roaster who decides what is good – even if everyone has done their best beforehand.
+Those who want quality, therefore, buy those coffees that producers, quality labs, exporters, and importers have identified as good coffee.
+The roasting style of the respective roastery emphasizes the character of the coffee or adapts it to suit its own clientele.
+And in the end, it is the clientele who decides what is good – even if everyone else has done their best beforehand.

-One thing is crucial for us: good coffee is not only sensory, but also involves people and the environment.
+One thing is crucial for us: good coffee is not only sensorially good but also includes people and the environment.

-You can read more about how we understand sustainability here .
+Read more about how we understand sustainability here.

 15. Do coffee varieties from different regions differ?

 Yes.
-But: there are no "best coffee beans from the best growing regions in the world" – as with any food product, there are good and less good coffees everywhere.
-What matters are the cultivation, the consistent degree of ripeness, the clean and meticulous processing, and then the sorting of the coffee .
-If these factors are present, you can already have a rock-solid coffee.
-After that, it's all about the finer details.
+But: there are no “best coffee beans from the best growing regions in the world” – as with any food, there is both good and less good coffee everywhere.
+Crucial are cultivation, uniform ripeness, clean and detailed processing, and then the sorting of the coffee.
+If these factors are given, you already have a fundamentally solid coffee.
+After that, it's about the subtleties.

 Coffee drying at BridAzul in Ocotal, Nicaragua

-And the more small puzzle pieces that come together, such as varieties, local growing conditions like altitude, temperature, and shade, post-harvest processes like targeted fermentation, and then the slow and monitored drying, the more complex the coffee becomes.
+And the more small puzzle pieces like varieties, local growing conditions such as altitude, temperature and shade, post-harvest processes such as targeted fermentations, and then slow and monitored drying come together, the more complex the coffee becomes.
 In addition, one can – somewhat cautiously – speak of general flavor profiles.
-Nadja Schwarz keeps a record of coffees from various countries.
+Nadja Schwarz records here information about coffees from various countries.
 In her blog articles, she also discusses the respective flavor profiles.

 Trade